Seminars are currently held at 15:00-16:00 on Wednesdays in person or join by Teams. All are welcome to join.

 Presenter's biodata:

 Dr Michael Okereke is an Associate Professor of Engineering Mechanics at the University of Greenwich.
 He holds a Bachelor of Engineering in Mechanical Engineering and a PhD in Engineering Science, the later from the University of Oxford.
-Following his PhD, he worked as a Postdoctoral Researcher at Oxford University, specializing in the modelling and impact behaviour assessment of 3D reinforced textile composite materials.
+Following his PhD, he worked as a Postdoctoral Researcher at Oxford University, specialising in the modelling and impact behaviour assessment of 3D reinforced textile composite materials.

 Michael’s research interests include constitutive material model development, biomedical engineering applications, impact behaviour analysis of materials, composite materials modelling, and finite element analysis.
 He is also deeply involved in exploring the pedagogy of technology-enhanced learning, focusing on adapting to the challenges and opportunities presented by artificial intelligence in higher education.